artentica/CV/README.md

 [![Build Status](https://travis-ci.com/artentica/CV.svg?token=3ro8CqHZXbjPzcfDKVQs&branch=master)](https://travis-ci.com/artentica/CV)

-# Curriculum Vitae
+# My Resume

-This project is used to keep different version of my CV done in PSD or other extension but it's often large files.
+This project is used to keep different version of my CV done in PSD or inDesign.

 ## Language

-This version of my CV is in:
+This version of my CV is in English
- - French

 ## Git LFS